-Originally assigned the botanical name Podocarpus gracilior, the fern pine has recently been reclassified as Afrocarpus gracilior by some botanists.
-Only a half dozen species have been described for the new genus, Afrocarpus.
-The fern pine is still generally sold under the name of Podocarpus gracilior, and most literature likewise refers to it by the well-known former scientific name.
+Originally assigned the botanical name Podocarpus gracilior, the fern pine has been reclassified as Afrocarpus gracilior by some botanists.
+The fern pine is still generally sold under the name of Podocarpus gracilior, and literature may still refers to it by the former scientific name.

 The fern pine produces clusters of slender light green leaves that darken as they mature.
-The evergreen leaves are irregularly spaced and grow up to four inches in length at maturity.
+The evergreen leaves are irregularly spaced and grow up to 4 inches in length at maturity.
+It is the airy, fern-like appearance of the foliage that makes this a desirable tree or hedge shrub.
 The flowers of this species are yellow and not conspicuous.
-Instead of producing a cone, small fleshy fruit is produced, containing a single seed.
+Instead of a traditional cone, the tree produces a small fleshy fruit containing a single seed.
 The berry-like fruits are green in color, turning to yellow as they ripen.

 |Native Area||East Africa|

-Prized for low maintenance requirements, resistance to pests, and a wide tolerance of growing conditions, the fern pine (Podocarpus gracilior) is a versatile species that can be allowed to grow as a tree or trimmed to be a hedge, an espalier, or a shrub.
+Prized for low maintenance requirements, resistance to pests, and a wide tolerance of growing conditions, the fern pine is a versatile species that can be allowed to grow as a shade tree or trimmed to be a hedge, an espalier, or a shrub.

-Although native to Africa (and sometimes referred to as the African fern pine), this species has become popular throughout the southern United States.
+Although native to Africa, this species has become popular throughout the southern United States.
 It is frequently used as a barrier hedge or bush, accent tree, patio tree, shade tree, or as a windbreak.
 It tolerates urban conditions well, and the roots of this tree rarely lift or crack sidewalks.
 Smog is also tolerated, making it well-suited to areas that have less than ideal air quality.

-During the first two years, give a fern pine 15 to 20 gallons of water per week.
-During the third year, give it 15 to 20 gallons of water every other week.
+During the first two years, give a fern pine a heavy watering each week.
+During the third year, reduce this to every other week.
 After that, water based on the local environment.
-Fern pines will tolerate drought conditions, particularly when fully mature, but will do better when given water.
+Fern pines will tolerate drought conditions, particularly when fully mature, but will do better when given regular water.

 Temperature and Humidity

 The fern pine originated in the mountains of Ethiopia, Kenya, and Uganda, so it favors a warmer climate, doing best in USDA zones 9 through 11.
-Although it is cold-hardy to as low as 15ºF, it should be protected from freezing temperatures.
+Although it is cold-hardy to as low as 15 degrees Fahrenheit, it should be protected from freezing temperatures.